 A weekly compendium of things that delight my fancy.

-Dear Internet, You can follow this collection on Pinterest. x0x0, lisa
+Dear Internet, You can follow all mentioned items here and past on the Pinterest board. x0x0, lisa